t-ubukata/cudnnxx/README.md

 ## Features

 - Header only.
-- Only includes host codes.
-- Written in C++11.
-- Mainly focused on RAII.
+- Descriptors are automatically destroyed via RAII.

 ## Requirements

 - x86_64 Linux.
-(Tested on Ubuntu 16.04 LTS)
+(Tested on Ubuntu 20.04 LTS)
-- gcc or Clang (Tested on Clang 3.8.0)
+- C++14 compliant compiler (Tested on GCC 9.3)
-- CUDA Toolkit 9.1 or later.
+- CUDA Toolkit 11.0 or later.
-- cuDNN 7.1.2 or later.
+- cuDNN 7.6.5 or later.
+- GoogleTest 1.10.0 or later.

 ## Build and test